dalehassinger/stack/themes/stack/vcrocs/content/post/vcf-operations-vcommunity-mp-windows-services/index.en.md

 image: featured-image.png
 ---

-**Use the vCommunity MP to monitor Windows Server Services Agent-less.**
+**Use the vCommunity MP to monitor Windows Server Services agent-less.**

 >A community-built VMware Cloud Foundation Operations Management Pack using Python and the VCF Operations Integration SDK to extend monitoring, reporting, and dashboard capabilities.

 ---

-## vCommunity MP:
+## vCommunity VCF Operations MP:

 [vCommunity MP | GitHub repository | Link](https://github.com/vmbro/VCF-Operations-vCommunity):

 Head over to the vCommunity MP GitHub repository and review the System Requirements carefully—you’ll need a Cloud Proxy plus a few other prerequisites in place.

-Check out Brock Peterson's vCommunity MP Blogs that cover a lot of the details.
-[Click Here](https://www.brockpeterson.com/post/vcommunity-management-pack-for-vcf-operations)
+Check out Brock Peterson's vCommunity MP blogs, which cover many of the details.
+[Click Here](https://www.brockpeterson.com/search?q=vcommunity+management+pack)

-In this blog, I’ll be focusing on Windows Server Services.
+In this blog, I’ll be focusing on Microsoft Windows Server Services.
 -	I’ll demonstrate how you can monitor any Windows Service.
 -	The vCommunity MP uses an agent-less approach to retrieve Windows Service status.
 -	For example, I’ll cover monitoring Active Directory, RDS, Defender AV, Veeam, and Print Spooler services.